 Chief Justice Randall T. Shepard sees the book as a valuable addition to civics education.
 “This book has remarkable historic value,” explained Chief Justice Shepard.
 “We are thrilled that students, educators and the public will have this resource that showcases the rich history of the third branch of government.”

 The Indiana Supreme Court and CITC previously collaborated with the Indiana Historical Society Press on the publication of Hoosier Justice at Nuremberg ($6.95).
 The Nuremberg book, by Suzanne S. Bellamy, examines the roles of two Indiana Supreme Court Justices in post-World War II Germany.
 In 1947, Justices Frank Richman of Columbus and Curtis Shake of Vincennes were called to serve as civilian judges in the Nuremberg tribunals.

-These books and other Supreme Court publications (www.in.gov/judiciary/citc/2546.htm) are available to libraries, teachers and all other educational institutions free of charge.
+These books and other Supreme Court publications (courts.in.gov/citc/2546.htm) are available to libraries, teachers and all other educational institutions free of charge.
 Requests should be sent to Sarah Kidwell at email@example.com.